sampoder/berowra/launch/ph/comment.md

 👋 Hi friends (and Tosh, thank you for hunting me)!
 I've always found CMSs a challenge in the past, whether hosting them was painful or they cost a ton.
 No fun :( I wanted to make a CMS that was a little more fun and that you could use for a couple of minutes and then have the job done :D So I built Berowra (named after my grandparent's home town).

 First up, I built Berowra for Deta Space.
-The CMS will run in your own sandboxed 'personal cloud' in Deta Space, without the need for maintenance by yourself, for free (the best part IMO)..
+The CMS will run in your own sandboxed 'personal cloud' in Deta Space, without the need for maintenance by yourself, for free (the best part IMO).
 You can directly view & access the data Berowra stores through Space, which gives you a nice look into how it all works.
 I feel hosting Berowra on Deta Space strikes a nice balance between the benefits of a self hosted CMS and a hosted CMS, which I'm reallly happy with.

 Here are the key parts of Berowra: